 Based on NPS data, we can see whether employees are willing to recommend Hostinger as a place to work, followed by questions of what could be done better if the evaluation does not meet the maximum score.
 Accordingly, a monthly Team Pulse survey focuses on the five principles that an effective team must follow (psychological safety, dependability, structure & clarity, meaning of work, impact of work).

-Unlike huge corporations, startups don’t have the luxury of a slow crawl – customers do not have the time to wait for a startup to adapt, and unfilled gaps to satisfy their needs are speedily filled in by competitors.
+Unlike huge corporations, startups don’t have the luxury of a slow crawl – customers do not have the time to wait for a startup to adapt.
+Unfilled gaps to satisfy their needs are quickly filled by competitors.
 Therefore, Hostinger’s true self consists of speed in decisions, testing through errors rather than waiting for the best option, and delivering quality results fast.
 Gintarė Stundytė, COO at Hostinger, defines us as “a bunch of people united by a few key elements: we like to deliver results, learn a lot, and do things fast.
-We know that happy customers are critical for a growing business, and we want to prove that Lithuania is a place where Unicorns are born.”
+We know that happy customers are critical for a growing business, and we want to prove that Lithuania is a place where unicorns are born.”

-From Hostinger’s experience, we’ve recognized a need for a startup to incorporate discipline and order into its business activities as it grows.
-Higher efficiency, maintained customer bond, and team connection are expected if such adjustments are implemented thoughtfully.
+From Hostinger’s experience, we’ve recognized the need for a startup to incorporate discipline and order into its business activities as it grows.
+A higher efficiency, maintained customer bonds, and team connections are expected if such adjustments are implemented thoughtfully.

 The culture will change together with the startup, whether we want it or not – and that is not something to be afraid of.
 Company culture stands as the only element that can never be copied by competitors.